Skip to Content

 Estate Litigation

-The advantages and benefits of thorough estate planning are minimizing the chances of a dispute arising out of the distribution of assets and the role and the responsibilities of who is in charge of your estate when you are gone.
+The advantages and benefits of thorough estate planning include minimizing the chances of a dispute arising out of the distribution of assets and the role and responsibilities of the person in charge of your estate when you are gone.
 Despite your best-laid plans, avoiding a will contest or other legal disputes is sometimes impossible.

-When a contest arises regarding a will, trust or any other estate planning vehicle, or an accusation is made that an executor or fiduciary is failing to live up to his or her duties, the team at J.S.
-Burton, P.L.C. can offer experienced legal guidance.
+When a contest arises regarding a will, trust, or any other estate planning vehicle, or an accusation is made that an executor or fiduciary is failing to live up to his or her duties, the team at J.S.
+Burton, P.L.C. can offer experienced legal guidance from an estate litigation attorney in Virginia.

-Our attorneys handle a wide range of trust and estate litigation, including matters such as:
+Our attorneys handle a wide range of trust & estate litigation matters, including:

 • Disputes regarding the appointment of a conservator over a large estate

-• Disagreements arising out of the distribution of personal effects
+• Disagreements involving the distribution of personal effects

 • Questions regarding the capacity of the deceased at the time a will or other estate planning document was signed